Mr-C-Kite/MapUpdate/README.md

 1. install linux subsystem via Windows Tools
 2. install ububtu from the windows 10 store
 3. type "bash" in the address bar of the file browser when being in the Script's folder
+4. first time: run sudo apt.get install unzip
-4. type in the command prompt: bash MapUpdate-0-1.sh
+5. type in the command prompt: bash MapUpdate-0-1.sh